 Our forms are responsive, and can be completed on smartphones, or saved, ready to be completed later, on a desktop PC.
 This method is perfect for last-minute additions, or even a last-minute list.

 Our Anaesthetists tell us it’s common to pick up a list, or for a surgeon to add patients onto a list, the afternoon before.
 In these situations, they just send a quick text to their patients and, generally, before they finish their dinner, they have all their questionnaires back.

 On your page, you need to encourage patients to fill in your forms.
 Patients will be more likely to complete the form if they can see the direct benefit to them.
 So, you might want to say something like:

 “Not all anaesthetics are the same.
 To ensure I provide you with the very safest and most effective anaesthetic, it’s very important I have your full medical and surgical history.
 To help me with this, I ask all patients to complete my Pre-Op Questionnaire.”

 You can ask your surgeon (or even your group) to include a link to your page on their own website.
 This could be included in your ‘about me’ section on their site.
 That way, patients can opt to know more about their Anaesthetist, and complete your form while they’re getting to know you.

 To find your direct link visit your profile page and copy the address in the URL – it should look something like https://anaestheticgroup.com.au/doctor/dr-garry-gasman/ – give this address to the webmaster.

-As we optimise each anaesthetist’s profile, your page will show up if a patient searches for you.
+As we optimise each Anaesthetist’s profile, your page will show up if a patient searches for you.
 As such, it’s a very quick process for patients, from searching for you, and clicking on your profile, to selecting and completing your form.
-If

 Alternatively Google yourself and see where else you show up online and then simply update your details there so patients can easily click through to your form.